javierquevedo/flok/README.md

 # flok
 ## Radically Open Business Operation Toolkit
-### Brought to you by Nothing Interactive
+### Brought to you by [Nothing Interactive](https://www.nothing.ch)

 ## Why 'flok'?
 The project's name 'flok' has its roots in the terms 'flock' or 'flocking', the collective motion of a large number of self-propelled entities.
-The project wants to respect our collective, emergent behaviour arising from simple rules that are followed by individuals and doesn't involve any central coordination.
-This is the reason why we chose flok.to as domain to underline the conceptional idea even in the URL, e.g. 'flok.to/time'.
+The project wants to respect the human's collective, emergent behaviour arising from simple rules that are followed by individuals and doesn't involve any central coordination.
+This is the reason why we chose flok.to as domain to underline the conceptional idea, even in the URL, e.g. 'flok.to/time'.

-flok can be best understood as a toolkit for companies with agile project processes and Open Business workflows and therefore will grow with the needs arising while always sticking to the idea of the [Minimum Viable Product (MVP)](https://en.wikipedia.org/wiki/Minimum_viable_product) when iterating its development.
+flok can be best understood as a toolkit for companies with agile project processes and [Open Business](http://en.wikipedia.org/wiki/Open_business) workflows and therefore will grow with the needs arising while always sticking to the idea of the [Minimum Viable Product (MVP)](https://en.wikipedia.org/wiki/Minimum_viable_product) when iterating its development.

 Currently, there's only one single working component in flok at a very early stage: a simple, minimalistic time tracker.
 It is used to record the amount of time being spent on a specific task.
 All time tracks are only temporarily stored within the browser's local storage since they're intended to be copied over to a another reporting software for now.
 There's no server-side database as of yet.